Leinnan/bevy_tiled_blueprints/README.md

 ---

 Big thanks to the authors of [bevy_ecs_tilemap](https://github.com/StarArawn/bevy_ecs_tilemap), this whole thing is based on expanding the tiled example from there.
+Same thanks to the authors of [Blender_bevy_components_workflow](https://github.com/kaosat-dev/Blender_bevy_components_workflow).

 ---

 Web example has issues with rendering but if you look into console you can see it works.

+## Contributing

+Got some idea, feedback, question or found any bug?
+Feel free to open an issue at any time!